 Frivolous as fashion might be, there’s not much out there that can compete with tartan’s storied history.

 Worn by monarchs, punk rockers, and unpopular Prime Ministers, tartan has crossed social and cultural boundaries, and it never seems to truly go away.
-A recent renaissance by the likes of Topman and Burberry tells us that this trend is set to continue well into the future of menswear.
+A recent renaissance by fast-fashion retailers and the likes of and Burberry tells us that this trend is set to continue well into the future of menswear.

 Tartan’s enduring, if inconsistent popularity deserves more than an honourable mention in the annals of menswear.
 Here, we offer a brief and by no means definitive summary about Tartan’s peculiar origins, the period of peak-tartan during the 20th century, and the gradual return of tartan pants to respectability in contemporary menswear.

 Scots, Royals & Tartan

 Hate to break it to ya, but tartan isn’t quite as Scottish as we originally thought.
 There’s solid evidence to suggest that tartan existed in Europe and Asia well before the 18th century.
 While the Scottish clan system certainly played its part, the patterns we recognise today are largely products of the 19th century weaving industry.
 Letdown?
 Maybe.
 The truth?
 Unfortunately.

 In a stroke of irony (that endlessly pisses off true blue Scots) tartan’s wider popularity can be attributed to the efforts and/or appropriation of two Brit royals – Queen Victoria and Prince Albert.
 They couldn’t get enough of it, decking themselves and their castles out in enough tartan to make even the most fearsome highlander blush.

 Punk Rock & Tartan